MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/note.md

 <!-- include all .md files -->
-{% for post in site.talks reversed %}
+{% for post in site.notes reversed %}
   {% include archive-single-talk.html %}
 {% endfor %}